Josh Wise

-Joshua Wise (born February 7, 1983) is an American former professional stock car racing driver and currently an athletic trainer for Chip Ganassi Racing.
-He began racing in open wheel cars.
-Wise won the 1999 USAC 3/4 Midget Division, 2005 USAC National Midget Series, and the 2006 USAC Sprint Car Series championships.
+Joshua Eric Wise (born February 7, 1983) is an American athletic trainer and former professional stock car racing and dirt track racing driver.
+He is currently a trainer for Chevrolet's development program for upcoming drivers and oversees driver development for Pinnacle Racing Group.

-He then switched to stock car racing in NASCAR.
+Wise competed in stock car racing in NASCAR.
 Wise's NASCAR Xfinity Series career included stints with Baker Curb Racing, Turner Motorsports, JR Motorsports and TMG.
-In the NASCAR Sprint Cup Series, he drove for Front Row Motorsports, Phil Parsons Racing and The Motorsports Group among others.
+In the NASCAR Cup Series, he drove for Front Row Motorsports, Phil Parsons Racing and The Motorsports Group, among others.

 Early career

-Wise started racing quarter midgets in Southern California with the Pomona Valley Quarter Midget Racing Association in 1991 when he was 8 years old.
+Wise started racing quarter midgets in Southern California with the Pomona Valley Quarter Midget Racing Association in 1991 when he was eight years old.
 He won the California State Monza Championships in 1993, 1994, and 1996.
 He became a national quarter midget champion in 1994, winning the light B class at the Sacramento California Grand Nationals.
-In six years of racing quarter midgets, Wise won more than 60 races.
+In six years of racing quarter midgets, Wise won more than sixty races.

 In 1997, Wise began racing micro sprints, he primarily competed at Barona Speedway near San Diego, but traveled to Northern California as well to compete.
 His rookie season at Barona Speedway, Wise captured eight main event wins, six of them in a row, finishing second in points, earning rookie of the year honors.
 In the 1998 season, Wise won five main events and the 250 Micro Midget Championship at Barona Speedway.

-In 1999, Wise entered into the United States Auto Club (USAC) at 16 years of age in USAC's 3/4 Midget Division.
+In 1999, Wise entered into the United States Auto Club (USAC) at sixteen years of age in USAC's 3/4 Midget Division.
 He won the USAC Championship, earning four wins at Irwindale Speedway along with rookie of the year honors.
 This championship made Josh the youngest champion in USAC history, in 44 years of sanctioned races.

 For 2000, Wise made the move to USAC's Western States Midget Division, racing only the pavement events.
 In his rookie year Wise captured two wins at Madera Speedway and one at Stockton 99, beating midget legend Sleepy Tripp to the checkers.
 For his first win at Madera Speedway, Wise started last and came through the field to take the win in a race that was called short due to a bad accident during the feature.

 In 2003 Wise was hired by Tony Stewart after winning the Belleville Nationals and 360 Sprint Car non-wing Nationals on back to back weekends.
 Wise would win the USAC National Midget title in 2005, and National Sprint Car title in 2006 while driving for Stewart.
-Wise would also win 2 USAC Super license Championships in the same years.
+Wise would also win two USAC Super license Championships in the same years.

 Wise first appeared in the ARCA Re/MAX Series in 2006 with Eddie Sharp Racing.
-He ran two races and earned one top 10.
-In 2007, Wise returned to the team to run 11 races, earning one pole position and six top 10s, including three second-place finishes.
+He ran two races and earned one top-ten.
+In 2007, Wise returned to the team to run eleven races, earning one pole position and six top-tens, including three second-place finishes.